Erotic Target Identity Inversion

 ETII is expressed mainly through fantasy and self-identification rather than any single behaviour.
 Documented forms each pair an outward attraction with an inward inversion:

-- Autonepiophilia (paraphilic infantilism): arousal at being an infant, conceptually distinct from any attraction to children.
+- Autonepiophilia (paraphilic infantilism): arousal at occupying the role or self-image of an infant, conceptually distinct from any attraction to children.

 - The amputation-focused inversion, the inward counterpart of attraction to amputees, linked to apotemnophilia.